 It is important to note that the silt assessments are indicative of the catchment rather than individually significant.
 There may be reasons for absence of silt or pockets of silt in any river.
 Silt will not settle in unstable, fast flowing habitats of rivers, but where present will accumulate in the more stable habitats where the silt can slow down and drop to the river bed.
 Unfortunately, the freshwater pearl mussel always occurs at stable habitats.
 The most important individual areas of silt assessment are in the mussel habitat itself.
 The Freshwater Pearl Mussel Regulations 2009 refer to habitat conditions at the site of the freshwater pearl mussel habitat for this reason.
-As seen in Section 4.2 above, there were strong silt plumes at the site of freshwater pearl mussel habitat, with mussels living in poor silted conditions, hence the siltation levels of the Owenmore Catchment are currently unfavourable.
+As seen in Section 4.1 above, there were strong silt plumes at the site of freshwater pearl mussel habitat, with average redox potential loss at 5cm of 39%, rather than the 20% found to be required for juvenile survival by Geist & Auerswald (2007).
+Hence the siltation levels of the Cloon Catchment are currently unfavourable.

-Figure 4.10 illustrates the results from this assessment in the broader catchment.
-In the Owenmore catchment, the silt plume was recorded as not significant in 3 locations, moderate in 2 locations, and not observed in 1 location assessed.
+Figure 4.15 illustrates the results from this assessment in the broader catchment.
+On the Cloon river, the silt plume was recorded as being moderate in 1 location and significant at 9 locations.

-Figure 4.10 Silt plume survey results
+Figure 4.15 Silt plume survey results